RetroPie-Expanded/Armbian-Setup-for-RetroPie/README.md

 ```shell
 ./setup
 ```
-Then

-Answer Y to all questions, and follow on screen prompts at the end.
+Then answer Y to all questions, and follow on screen prompts at the end.